 - Below we have outlined the 6 main reasons why Lithium batteries are the best choice in any off-grid situation.

 1st benefit: Cycle life

 The first and possible biggest benefit to lithium batteries are their significantly larger cycle life.
 This refers to how many times you can discharge it and recharge it back up again.
 In a sealed lead acid you can maybe get 500-800 cycles before replacing them.
 With a lithium battery your cycle life is somewhere in the range of 2000-5000.
 Some batteries like the Simpliphi boast a cycle life of 10000+.
-For example, in our best selling portable solar generator, the Inergy Apex you can get around 2000 cycles or around 10+ years of use from it.
+For example, in our best selling portable solar generators, the Bluetti from MaxOak or the Inergy Apex you can get around 2000 cycles or around 10+ years of use from it.
 After the 2000 cycles, your battery still works perfectly, it just operates at 80% of what it was capable of.

 2nd benefit: Depth of discharge